djDAOjones/AE-Water-Particles/project_plan.md

 ## Features & Tasks

+- **Dev 10% Layer Preview:** For development efficiency, the script can be set to only create 10% of the intended layers (e.g. 100 out of 1000), but calculates offsets and positions as if all layers exist.
+This allows for fast previewing of dense particle arrangements without overwhelming After Effects.

+- **Even Speed Along Path:**
+    - [x] Implemented arc-length-based resampling of the Bezier path, so particles now move at a consistent speed along the entire curve.
+(Uses oversampling and arc-length lookup for true even spacing.)
+    - [ ] Randomness in the expression is still not working as intended—particles currently follow the path without visible random motion.
 - [x] **Create Null and Particle Layers Based on a Path**
   - [x] Script to generate null/particle layers from a path
   - [x] Expose variables: animation duration, number of copies